joshcanhelp/josh-to-11/input/symlinked/posts/2009-02-19-information-reservoirs-or-how-i-keep-track-of-a-large-amount-of-incoming-information.md

 ---
-title: "Information Reservoirs (or) How I Keep Track of a Large Amount of Incoming Information"
+title: Information Reservoirs (or) How I Keep Track of a Large Amount of Incoming Information
-excerpt: ""
+excerpt: 'A couple of months ago, I felt so overwhelmed and inundated by the amount of information I came across on the regular that I sat up for almost two hours with a pen and a pad of paper trying to sket...'
-modified: 2016-10-20 16:44:19
+modified: 2016-10-20T16:44:19.000Z
+wpid: 586
-tags: ["Social Media", "Personal Data"]
+tags:
+  - Social Media
+  - Personal Data
 featured_img: /_images/2009/02/info_overload-150x150.jpg
-wpid: 586
 ---